 Low-quality food can lead to more health problems in Goldadors and other dog breeds, so it’s important to pick a good food with a minimum of filler to keep your Golden Lab as healthy as possible.
 Look for real meat as the first ingredient and avoid foods that include “byproduct” ingredients.

-For more information on how to pick a great dog food for your Golden Retriever Lab Mix, check out our article on the Best Dog Food for Labs.
-Exercise Requirements
+For more information on how to pick a great dog food for your Golden Retriever Lab Mix, check out our article on the Best Dog Food for Labs and the Best Golden Retriever Puppy Food.

 Both Golden Retrievers and Labrador Retrievers were bred to work all day, so they have a lot of energy to spare.
 As a result, Goldadors need at least an hour of exercise every day.
 This may involve a long walk, plenty of fetch, or a run around the backyard or a dog park.
 Golden Labs that don’t get enough exercise are bound to become bored, anxious, or destructive, so make sure you can dedicate plenty of time for exercise if you bring a Golden Lab into your home.